blocksds/sdk/docs/content/docs/setup/from_source.md

 ### Install host tools

 You need to install a cross compiler to build applications for NDS.
-You also need to build a few host tools, including a C/C++ compiler.
+You also need to install a few host tools, including a C/C++ compiler to compile tools like graphics converters.

 If you're on Ubuntu run the following command: